preloader

 1

-Participants acknowledge that photographs and recordings will be taken during the event, which may include their presence.
+Participants acknowledge that photos and recordings will be made during the event, and they may appear in them.

 2

-Photographs and recordings taken during the event will be used by the organizer and its sponsors (the list of sponsors is available on the website: https://tatraskymarathon.pl) solely for the purpose of:
+Photographs and recordings made during the event will be used by the organizer and its sponsors (the list of sponsors is available on the website: https://tatraskymarathon.pl) exclusively for the following purposes:

-b) promoting the Festival and its sponsors in the future.
+2. To promote the Event and its sponsors in the future.

 3